 SummaryBetter git it in yo' soul!

-The first-person shooting mode is more developed than the fighting one, and shouldn't be taken lightly.
-There are only five or six shooting sequences in the game, if I recall correctly, but they are pretty long and fairly difficult.
+The first-person shooting mode is more prominent than fighting and shouldn't be taken lightly.
+If I recall correctly, there are only five or six shooting sequences in the game, but they are pretty long and quite difficult.
 Although you do control various characters, none of them is a super-powered tank who can barely get hurt.
-You also don't have an ultra-strong weapon that blasts everything that stands on your way.
-The enemies are smart and will waste no time tracking me and shooting me to death.
-Your goal is usually not just to eliminate the enemies, but to complete a certain mission, like for example placing bombs to destroy a bridge.
-Shooting sequences appear mostly at important moments in the game, and often serve to advance the plot.
-The layout of the levels can get very complicated, and it is not always easy to find the correct path.
-I recall a particularly difficult level where I had to jump on roofs and to climb ladders in order to access a broadcasting antenna or something similar.
+You also don't have an ultra-strong weapon that blasts everything standing in your way.
+The enemies are smart, relentless, and will waste no time tracking you down.
+Your goal in those segments is usually not just to eliminate the enemies, but to complete a certain mission, such as placing bombs to destroy a bridge, etc..
+The layout of the levels can get rather complicated, and it is not always easy to find the correct path.
+I recall a particularly difficult stage where I had to jump on roofs and climb ladders in order to access a broadcasting antenna.
 It was very hard to find the way through the maze of roofs and ladders, and there were deadly robots wandering around that I couldn't kill.
 The final boss is also appropriately challenging.